Functional Medicine Pocketguide

 Fast Facts

-- Functional medicine is a type of integrative medicine that focuses on nutritional and environmental approaches for addressing physical and mental health issues.
+- Functional medicine is a type of integrative medicine that focuses on nutritional and environmental approaches to addressing physical and mental health issues.
 2

 - Functional medicine practitioners seek to treat the nutritional and metabolic causes of disease rather than treating the symptoms of a particular disease.
 3